jgaa/restc-cpp/README.md

 The code is still a bit immature and not properly tested, but capable of executing REST requests.

+The latest code compiles with Debian "testing" and Ubuntu "wily".
+There is a problem with boost::fusion un Debian "stable".
+I suspect that the problem will be resolved by using a newer version of the boost libraries.
+The code is not yet tested under Windows.

+Full support for Debian "stable" and Windows should be ready in a week.

 ## Supported development platforms:
 - Linux (Debian stable and testing)